-This area of the curriculum is focussed mainly on History and Geography.
+This area of the curriculum is focused mainly on History and Geography.

 Overviews of the curriculum: